MagicCube/smart-pod/README.md

 # smart-radio
-A ESP8266 and VS1053 driven WebRadio and Internet music player.
+An ESP8266 and VS1053 driven WebRadio and Internet music player.

 ## Features